 Lemon juice is commonly suggested as a skin lightening treatment, but does it really work?

-The short answer is YES it does but it does take time and it is not a permanent solution.
+The short answer is YES it does, but it does take time, and it is not a permanent solution.

-Citrus fruits, especially lemons, are effective for treating dark spots, acne damage and freckles because they are packed with Vitamin C which is a powerful anti-oxidant.
+Citrus fruits, especially lemons, are effective for treating dark spots, acne damage and freckles because they are packed with vitamin C, which is a powerful anti-oxidant.
 When applied topically to the skin, lemon juice has been shown to play several roles in preventing hyperpigmentation.

-Applying Vitamin C can help the skin to become stronger with a more even complexion.
-For this reason it is often used in anti-aging products to promote skin peeling and re-growth.
+Applying vitamin C can help the skin to become stronger with a more even complexion.
+For this reason, it is often used in anti-aging products to promote skin peeling and re-growth.

-Vitamin C can also boost the level of vitamin E in the body which helps to protect cells from oxidation.
+Vitamin C can also boost the level of vitamin E in the body, which helps to protect cells from oxidation.
 This results in healthier skin and more even complexion.

 Reduces Melanin Production

-Vitamin C in it’s ascorbyl form has been clinically tested and shown to reduce melanin production in the skin.
+Vitamin C, in its ascorbyl form, has been clinically tested and shown to reduce melanin production in the skin.
 While melanin has an important role to play, protecting us from the harmful effects of the sun’s UV rays, an overproduction of melanin can result in skin problems in the form of dark spots and other areas of hyperpigmentation.

-Vitamin C causes skin lightening by interrupting the action of the enzyme tyrosinase which stimulates melanin production in the skin.
-Studies conducted at the Tulane University School of Medicine by Patricia K. Farris, M.D in 2005 found that Vitamin C, when applied topically, was effective in "promoting collagen synthesis, photo-protection from ultraviolet A and B, and lightening hyperpigmentation."
-The results of this study were published in the journal of "Dermatologic Surgery".
+Vitamin C causes skin lightening by interrupting the action of the enzyme tyrosinase, which stimulates melanin production in the skin.
+Studies conducted at the Tulane University School of Medicine by Patricia K. Farris, M.D in 2005 found that vitamin C, when applied topically, was effective in "promoting collagen synthesis, photo-protection from ultraviolet A and B, and lightening hyperpigmentation."
+The results of this study were published in the journal of "Dermatologic Surgery."

-Fresh Lemons For Skin Lightening
+Fresh Lemons for Skin Lightening

 Use fresh lemons for your skin lightening treatment and not bottled lemon juice.
 Bottled lemon juice purchased in the supermarket is often diluted with water and contains preservatives to keep it fresh.
-Lemons are cheap to buy and you might only need one lemon per day depending on the treatment you use.
+Lemons are cheap to buy, and you might only need one lemon per day, depending on the treatment you use.
 You can make fresh lemon juice quickly each morning with a hand juicer.

-While lemon juice is a safe and natural remedy, if you have any serious skin problems or allergies you should be cautious when using this treatment.
-Lemon juice is a natural astringent, which makes it a great treatment for oily skin, but people with dry skin could find lemon juice too harsh and it could burn or sting the skin.
-You could also try mixing the lemon juice with natural yoghurt or honey to make a more nourishing mask and remember to moisturise daily.
+While lemon juice is a safe and natural remedy, if you have any serious skin problems or allergies, you should be cautious when using this treatment.
+Lemon juice is a natural astringent, which makes it a great treatment for oily skin, but people with dry skin could find lemon juice too harsh, and it could burn or sting the skin.
+You could also try mixing the lemon juice with natural yoghurt or honey to make a more nourishing mask, and remember to moisturise daily.

 Skin Treatment Using Lemon and Milk

-To make this refreshing skin treatment you can use the juice of half a lemon, or a whole lemon, mixed with equal parts of milk.
-The juice will cause the milk to curdle but that is not a problem.
+To make this refreshing skin treatment, you can use the juice of half a lemon, or a whole lemon, mixed with equal parts of milk.
+The juice will cause the milk to curdle, but that is not a problem.

-If you are using this mixture on your face you can massage it in and leave for about 10 minutes before rinsing it off and patting it dry with a towel.
+If you are using this mixture on your face, you can massage it in and leave for about 10 minutes before rinsing it off and patting it dry with a towel.
 Your skin will feel nice and smooth afterwards.

 This lemon-milk whitener can be used once or twice a week.
 Remember that lemon will make your skin more photosensitive so you will need to use a good quality sunscreen during the day.

-Lemon Skin Whitening Tips
+Lemon Skin-Whitening Tips

 Here are some tips to consider when using lemon juice to whiten your skin:

-- Test a small area of your skin with dilute lemon juice first in case of allergic reactions
+- Test a small area of your skin with dilute lemon juice first in case of allergic reactions.

-- Lemon juice will make your skin more sensitive to the sun, so remember to limit your sun exposure and always use a broad spectrum sunscreen
+- Lemon juice will make your skin more sensitive to the sun, so remember to limit your sun exposure and always use a broad-spectrum sunscreen.

-- Lemon juice can dry out your skin so you may need to apply moisturiser afterwards
+- Lemon juice can dry out your skin, so you may need to apply moisturiser afterwards.

-- Don't use lemon juice if you have a cut or injury on your skin as it could sting or burn
+- Don't use lemon juice if you have a cut or injury on your skin as it could sting or burn.

-- Avoid getting lemon juice near your eyes or eyelids as it can sting
+- Avoid getting lemon juice near your eyes or eyelids as it can sting.

 - Don't go out into the sun with lemon juice on your face.
-Lemon juice makes your skin extra sensitive to sunlight and it can burn, so rinse off any traces of lemon juice before going outside
+Lemon juice makes your skin extra sensitive to sunlight, and it can burn, so rinse off any traces of lemon juice before going outside.

-- Lemon juice is useful for lightening the skin and reducing freckles and it is also a time-honored treatment for oily skin
+- Lemon juice is useful for lightening the skin and reducing freckles, and it is also a time-honored treatment for oily skin.

 DIY Creamy Lemon Face Mask

-Lemon Skin Whitening Creams
+Lemon Skin-Whitening Creams

 Vitamin C, or lemon juice extract, is a major ingredient used in many skin lightening creams and serums.
-If you are looking for an all natural lightening cream check the ingredients first.
+If you are looking for an all-natural lightening cream, check the ingredients first.

-Skin whitening products like Cuccio Lemon Skin Whitening Serum combine the power of lemon extracts with Kojic acid, a natural skin bleaching agent that comes from an Asian fungus.
+Skin-whitening products like Cuccio Lemon Skin Whitening Serum combine the power of lemon extracts with Kojic acid, a natural skin-bleaching agent that comes from an Asian fungus.

-Whitening creams such as Meladerm Pigment Reducing Complex include Vitamin C and lemon extract in their formulation, along with other proven whiteners like bearberry extract, mulberry extract and emblica.
+Whitening creams such as Meladerm Pigment Reducing Complex include vitamin C and lemon extract in their formulation, along with other proven whiteners like bearberry extract, mulberry extract and emblica.

 Ingredients to avoid in whitening creams include chemical-based lighteners like hydroquinine and mercury.
 While hydroquinine is banned in some countries, it is available by prescription in the US and can be sold over the counter in concentrations of up to 2%.